creof/doctrine2-spatial/README.md

 # doctrine2-spatial

 Doctrine2 multi-platform support for spatial types and functions.
+Currently MySQL and PostgreSQL with PostGIS are supported.
+Could potentially add support for other platforms if an interest is expressed.

 This package is a refactor/continuation of my [doctrine2-mysql-spatial](https://github.com/djlambert/doctrine2-mysql-spatial) package.

 ## Types
-The following SQL types have been implemented as PHP objects and Doctrine types:
+The following SQL/OpenGIS types have been implemented as PHP objects and accompanying Doctrine types:

 ### Geometry
 * Point
 * LineString
 * Polygon
+* MultiPoint
+* MultiLineString
+* MultiPolygon

-### Geography (PostgreSQL/PostGIS)
+### Geography
+Similar to Geometry but SRID value is always used (SRID supported in PostGIS only), and accepts only valid "geographic" coordinates.

 * Point
 * LineString
 * Polygon

 ### Planned
-* MultiPoint
-* MultiLineString
-* MultiPolygon

 * GeometryCollection
 * 3D/4D geometries ??
 * Rasters ??????